DawsonMacPhee/PBB-Manipulation-Library/README.md

 Usage (make)

     all
-        Compiles all test files and creates a bandb.o file
+        Compiles all the functions for the library and creates test executables

     clean
         Deletes all compiles executables and object files